 - Gently mix all APPLE FILLING ingredients in a bowl and place in a 9 inch pie dish.

 - Mix all dry ingredients (almond meal, whole wheat pastry flour, rolled oats and sugar) in a bowl.

-- Add smart balance and kefir to the dry mixture and work with your fingers to make into a crumbly mixture.
+- Add canola oil and cashew yogurt to the dry mixture and work with your fingers to make into a crumbly mixture.